 Another fearless assistant director of the Bowdoin Outing Club, Sarah—aka, SJ—is a national celebrity known for her sweet tele freestyle moves (story #3).
 She also likes throwing huge spread eagles off of tiny jumps, and skiing backwards until she falls.
 When not shredding in the park, SJ enjoys ripping up cruisers and linking turns through the trees at Saddleback Mountain.
 In the off season, she enjoys whitewater kayaking, canoeing, and all other manners of outdoor recreation!
 Oh, and she happens to possess an ACA SUP L2 certification, which is kind of a big deal.

 Was a long-time Sugarloaf instructor and a PSIA Tele Examiner Training Squad member; PSIA Level III, Telemark; PSIA Level II, Alpine; has been teaching skiing for over 20 years.
 Lives in Bristol, Maine, where he runs his family's art gallery, with his artist wife, Sarah, and their 13-year-old son, Sammy.
 Fanatical cyclist and not a bad paddler.
 Grills a mean cheeseburger.

 Megan Hayes '03

 Former Assistant Director of Bowdoin Outing Club; PSIA Level I Telemark; AIARE Level I Avalanche; WFR; Registered Maine Sea Kayaking Guide; ACA certified sea kayak instructor.
 Megan lives and works in Portland, Maine.

-Finn is the 13-year-old rippin' son of BOC Director Mike Woodruff.
-He's been tele skiing for five years, and if it weren't for an age restriction, he'd already have his PSIA Level I teaching cert.
+Finn is the 16-year-old rippin' son of BOC Director Mike Woodruff.
+He's been tele skiing for eight years, and already has his PSIA Level I teaching cert.
 It's questionable whether he jams harder on his fiddle or his skis.